 Do not have routine dental work done for 3 months after your joint replacement surgery.
 You will need to take antibiotics prophylactically as a precaution before your dentist visits.
-Your dentist can prescribe the appropriate medication or contact your surgeon for a prescription.
+Contact your doctor's office at least one week prior to your dental appointment for a prescription.